codemargaret/galactic-calculator/README.md

 | Determine how many years a user has left to live on Jupiter. | 32, female nonsmoker who exercises and lives in Africa | 3 years left          |

 ## Known Bugs

-_Accepts empty inputs_
+_There are no known bugs at this time._

+## Future Features
 _In the future, I would like the site to congratulate users who have lived beyond their life expectancy.
 I'd also like to add conversions for animal years._

 ## Support and contact details

-_If you have any updates or suggestions please contact [Margaret] or make a contribution yourself._
+_If you have issues, questions, ideas, or concerns, please contact [Margaret](codeberry1@gmail.com).
+Feel free to make a contribution to the code._

-[Margaret]: mailto:margaretshelaghmcgovern@gmail.com

 ## Technologies Used
 * _JavaScript_
 * _Node_
 * _Bower_